fuzzymfx/fuzzymfx.github.io/content/current.md

 ###### May

-I finally decided to showcase a small percentage of posters that I designed a couple of years ago.
-Find my graphic design portfolio [here](https://dribbble.com/fuzzymf).
-The next would be adding UI designs and illustrations here.
+I built a [portfolio](https://dribbble.com/fuzzymf) to showcase some of the posters I designed some years ago.
+The next would be adding more posters, UI designs, and illustrations here.

 My family visiting me returned back home.
 The most dreaded feeling is when you have to say goodbye.
 I have always been a lot attached, and this time, like always, it was excruciately painful.
 Before leaving, we decided to get matching tattoos!
 Here are [mama and baby dinausors](https://anubhavp.dev/assets/img/current/dinos.png) on our wrists.